Misato, Saitama (city): Demographics

 Per Japanese census data, the population of Misato expanded rapidly in the late 20th century and has grown at a slower pace in the 21st.

 History

-The area of modern Misato was originally part of Shimōsa Province, and was transferred to Musashi Province in 1683.
-The villages of Hikonari, Waseda, Togasaki and Yagisato were created within Kitakatsushika District, Saitama with the establishment of the modern municipalities system on April 1, 1889.
-Togasaki and Yagisato merged on July 1, 1933 to form the village of Towa.
-On September 30, 1956, Hikonari, Waseda and Towa merged to form the village of Misato, which was raised to town status on October 1, 1964.
+The area of modern Misato was originally part of Shimōsa Province.
+In 1683, it was transferred to Musashi Province.

+In April 1889, the villages of Hikonari, Waseda, Togasaki and Yagisato were created within Kitakatsushika District, Saitama with the establishment of the modern municipalities system.
+In July 1933, Togasaki and Yagisato merged to form the village of Towa.

+In September 1956, Hikonari, Waseda and Towa merged to form the village of Misato, which was raised to town status in October 1964.
 The area experienced rapid population growth in the 1960s and 1970s with the large-scale construction of public housing new town developments.

-It is also the birthplace of Junko Furuta, the victim of arguably one of Japan's most heinous crimes.
+It is also the birthplace of Junko Furuta, the victim of a high-profile murder.

-Misato was elevated to city status on May 3, 1972.
+In May 1972, Misato was elevated to city status.